Why Is It So Hard To Let Go

 “Trauma bonds (also referred to as traumatic bonds) are emotional bonds with an individual (and sometimes, with a group) that arise from a recurring, cyclical pattern of abuse perpetuated by intermittent reinforcement through rewards and punishments.

 Initially, the abuser is inconsistent in approach, developing it into an intensity perhaps not matched in other relationships of the victim.
-It is claimed the longer a relationship continues, the more difficult it is for people to leave the abusers with whom they have bonded.”
+It is claimed the longer a relationship continues, the more difficult it is for people to leave the individual with whom they have bonded.”

 “Plans fail for lack of counsel, but with many advisers they succeed” (Proverbs 15:22)